Misconceptions of Witchcraft

 Here we go...

-- First, I want to point out there is a Commandment in the Bible that applies here.
-It goes, "Thou shalt not bear false witness against thy neighbor."
+- First, I want to point out there are two Commandments in the Bible that apply here.
+They go, "Thou shalt not bear false witness against thy neighbor," and "Thou shalt not take the name of the Lord in vain."
 So if you are hearing any of the following from any source whatsoever, they're breaking their own rulebook.
 People like far-right pundits, certain radio talk show hosts, Steve Russo, Catherine Sanders, Focus on the Family, and other so-called experts are perpetuating the same age-old Blood Libel that got Witches burned at the stake.
+Other sanctimonious religious people, especially certain kinds of so-called Christian, like to claim all kinds of horrible stuff about people of other religions too - Islam, Santeria, Asatru, Druidry, Wicca, Native American religion, and pretty much everything that isn't exactly their denomination, even Catholicism (the irony).
+They often practice hatred in the name of Divine Love.
 It is not okay.

 - "Witchcraft is terrifying and super powerful" - calm down.
 The Powers That Be, including any Divine Entity such as Thor, or the God of the Bible, or Allah, or literally any other Divine One, eat human efforts for breakfast and spit them out.
 Witches are human.
 No one and nothing can countermand the will of the Powers That Be.
 If you're worried about it and religious pray a bunch and try to have some more faith.